oa-333/elog/README.md

 NOTE: All life-sign configuration APIs are thread-safe and designed for usage during normal operation of ELog, through the usage of a lock-free (atomic RCU pointers) epoch-based garbage collector.

-Since on Windows the shared memory object may be out-of-sync with its backing file, it may be required to flush the contents of the sahred memory segment to disk.
+Since on Windows the shared memory object may be out-of-sync with its backing file, it may be required to flush the contents of the shared memory segment to disk.
 This can be done manually with:

     bool syncLifeSignReport();